openimis/openimis-be_py/README.md

   * file templates for setup, readme and urls can be found in `developer_tools/skeletons` directory
 * from here on, your local openIMIS has a new module called `openimis-be-<module_name>_py`, directly loaded from your directory by using single command.

-### To fetch0 modules and install from local directories
+### To fetch a module and install it from local directory
 * first install all modules as in "Developers setup"
 * from `/openimis-be_py/openIMIS`:
   * run this command: `python manage.py install_module_locally <module_name> [--url <url>] [--branch <branch>] [--path <path>]`.